jessecarl/jessecarl.github.io/_posts/2011-05-20-the-basic-schema.md

 title: The Basic Schema
 date: 2011-05-20 08:05:00
 img: /img/posts/basic-schema.jpg
-exerpt: "With some of the tools chosen, it is time to create my database schema, or something like it.
-Below is my first guess at what the basic organization should be.
-Notice that `Songs` and `Tracks` are separate.
-This reflects the reality of `Songs` being intangible objects while `Tracks` are physical manifestations of those `Songs`. `Tracks` are the shadows on the wall of the cave (thank you, Plato)."
 ---

 With some of the tools chosen, it is time to create my database schema, or